 - We matched Randi with an exceptional tutoring firm who was able to discern specific concepts that were giving her the most difficulty and through focus on conceptual mastery allowed her to transform weaknesses into strengths.

-- With the appropriate planning and preparation, we were able to help Randi complete the SAT by the end of 10th grade, leaving time to focus on Subject matter tests and her other activities going forward.
+- With the appropriate planning and preparation, we were able to help Randi complete the SAT by the end of 10th grade, leaving time to focus on her other activities going forward.

 - We built a balanced initial college list of colleges for Randi at the end of 10th grade once we had two years of grades and test scores, while taking into account all of the other quantitative and qualitative factors that come into play in the admissions process.